Gratheon/website/about/index.md

 - SaaS / Deeptech / Agrotech / Robotics
 ### Elevator pitch for the investors 💶

-<iframe width="100%" height="400" src="https://www.youtube.com/embed/Qm64sUoCl8Y" title="Gratheon - 90 sec elevator pitch" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/ikBgcNUSc9I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 📢 Do you like honey or apples?
 5 years ago I became a beekeeper to improve pollination of my garden and to take care of the super organisms of bees.